FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 FusionAuth should now be running and reachable at `http://localhost:9011`, if you've installed it locally.
 The first time you visit, you'll be prompted to set up an admin user and password.
 Once you've done this, you'll be prompted to complete three more setup steps, as shown below.

-{% include _image.liquid src="/assets/img/blogs/family-api/family-api-initial-setup.png" alt="FusionAuth prompts us with the setup steps that we need to complete." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/family-api/family-api-initial-setup.png" alt="FusionAuth prompts us with the setup steps that you need to complete." class="img-fluid" figure=false %}

-We'll skip step **#3** in this tutorial, but sending emails (to verify email addresses and do password resets) is a vital part of FusionAuth running in production, so you'll want to do that when you go live.
+You can skip step **#3** in this tutorial, but sending emails (to verify email addresses and do password resets) is a vital part of FusionAuth running in production, so you'll want to do that when you go live.

 ### Creating an application

 Click "Setup" under "Missing Application" and call your new app "Family-Api-App", or another name of your choice.
 Click on the "OAuth" tab.
-It'll get a "Client Id" and "Client Secret" automatically - save these, as we'll use them in the code.
-Later, we'll set up a Node.js + Express application which will run on `http://localhost:3000`, so configure the Authorized URLs accordingly.
+It'll get a "Client Id" and "Client Secret" automatically - save these, as you'll use them in the code.
+Later, you'll set up a Node.js + Express application which will run on `http://localhost:3000`, so configure the Authorized URLs accordingly.
 You should add:

 - `http://localhost:3000/oauth-redirect` to the "Authorized redirect URLs".
 - `http://localhost:3000/` to the "Authorized request origin URLs".